A Guide to Finding the Perfect Credit Card for You

 Benefits you can get with your credit cards

-Credit cards offer a host of benefits, ranging from lost luggage reimbursement to access to the card issuer's travel portal, complete with boosted points.
+Credit cards offer a host of benefits, ranging from lost luggage reimbursement to access to the card issuer's travel portal.
 Here are some of the most common—and most compelling—benefits you can get with a top-tier credit card.

 Whether you are on the road or traveling by plane, travel cards can provide unexpected benefits worthy of your attention.
 The result?
 Hassle-free travel and even saved dollars with such benefits as Chase Sapphire Reserve's $300 annual travel credit.
 Here are 8 top travel benefits: